A corgi dog sits calmly on a wooden deck while watching the sun rise behind a vineyard in Willamette Valley, Oregon.

 A leashed Golden Retriever is wearing a homemade knit sweater and licks her lips after sneaking a popcorn treat from under the patio table at Brooks Wine.

-• Pack Essentials: Bring plenty of water, a leash, waste bags, and any other essentials your dog might need.
+Pack Essentials: Bring plenty of water, waste bags, favorite toy, and any other essentials your dog might need.

 By following this itinerary, you and your dog can enjoy the best of what Willamette Valley has to offer.
 From scenic parks and dog-friendly vineyards to charming local eateries, this region is perfect for a memorable and enjoyable getaway with man’s best friend.